 Other than antihistamines most sleeping drugs can produce psychological and physical dependency when taken over a prolonged time period (weeks).
 This will become more apparent if larger than average doses are taken.
 After taking sleeping drugs over a prolonged period they becomes less effective, and there could be a temptation to take larger doses to recapture earlier felt benefits.

-This class of drugs is the one most commonly used for sleeping disorders and they’re very effective in what they do.
-Known to have comparatively few adverse effects on the individual they’re also known to be relatively safe as far as overdose is concerned.
+This class of drugs is the one most commonly used for sleeping disorders and they’re very effective in what they do. they are known to have comparatively few adverse effects on the individual, they’re also known to be relatively safe as far as overdose is concerned.
 It is also worth mentioning that benzodiazepines are also used to treat anxiety.

 This drug group is rarely used these days, mainly because of its risk of abuse, there is also a risk of high dependency and toxicity in overdose.
 There is also risk of the drugs effects being carried over into the next day. for example, feeling of drunkenness, (hangover) or having slowed reactions have been reported.

 These drugs promote sleep very effectively, but not used as much these days as they once were.
 Chloral hydrate has severe side effects on the stomach while triclofos has the same problems however, the severity is not as bad as chloral hydrate.

 Other non-benzodiazepines sleeping drugs